What is stress incontinence?

 - A voiding diary is kept by the patient to log fluid intake and urine output throughout the day and night.

-Stress incontinence is a treatable condition.
+Fortunately, this is a treatable condition.
 Treatment options include:

 - Behavior and diet modifications.